We both know you're not Claire.

 "Not that.
 Keep reading."

-"It says...
-'Freedom and Unity'."
+"It says, 'Freedom and Unity.'"

 "That's right.
 Freedom and Unity.
 You and me, Claire.
-A few years ago, I met a guy who said money is a trap.
-I was, like, fuck you man.
-I told him he better have money for new teeth 'cause I'd break his if he ever said that again.
-Rich people love to act like money is a hardship or a burden.
+A few years ago, a guy told me money is a trap.
+I said, 'You better have kickass health insurance, 'cause I'll kick your ass if you say that again.'
+Rich people love to act like having more is a hardship or a burden.
 What a crock of shit.
+Poverty is a trap.
 Money means freedom.
-Gimme the quarter.
+Gimme that quarter.
 Lemme show you something."

 As she handed it back, I said, "Watch."

-"What the hell was that?" she asked.
+"What the hell was that?" she said.

 "Look at the back."